Chris Uhlmann: Politics

 Uhlmann unsuccessfully contested the ACT 1998 general election for the electorate of Molonglo with the Osborne Independent Group.

-The conservative group was named after Paul Osborne, who strongly opposed abortion care and advocated blocking both euthanasia legislation and any attempt to decriminalise abortion.
-Osborne and Uhlmann fell out when Osborne moved to severely restrict abortion in the ACT.
+The conservative group was named after Paul Osborne, who was strongly opposed to abortion, and advocated blocking both euthanasia legislation and any attempt to decriminalise abortion.
+Osborne and Uhlmann fell out when Osborne moved to severely restrict abortion in the Australian Capital Territory.
 Six years earlier, Uhlmann had written in support of establishing an abortion clinic in the territory.

 Books

 With Steve Lewis, Uhlmann has written a series of political novels set in Canberra: The Marmalade Files (2012), The Mandarin Code (2014) and The Shadow Game (2016).
 These feature a political reporter, Harry Dunkley, investigating a conspiracy involving China, the US and Australian security organisations.
 In 2016 the first two books were adapted as the Australian television series Secret City, and Harry became Harriet.

 Personal life

-Uhlmann is married to Gai Brodtmann who was an Australian Labor Party member of the House of Representatives for the Division of Canberra from 2010 to 2019.
-Gai is also a member of the Australian Strategic Policy Institute (ASPI) council, which is a partly Defence Industry and Defence Ministry funded think tank.
+Uhlmann is married to Gai Brodtmann, who was an Australian Labor Party member of the House of Representatives for the Division of Canberra from 2010 to 2019.
+Brodtmann is also a member of the Australian Strategic Policy Institute council.